terryaney/Documentation.Camelot/KatApp.md

 Property | Type | Description
 `results`<sup>1</sup> | `IStringIndexer<IStringIndexer<Array<ITabDefRow>>>` | JSON object containing results of all assocatied CalcEngines.
 Typically not used by Kaml developers.
 Instead, use other methods of `IStateRbl` to grab results.
 The `string` key to results is the concatenation of `CalcEngineKey.TabName`.
-`options`<sup>2</sup> | `{ calcEngine?: string, tab?: string }` | Default configuration settings to be applied when working with the `IState.rbl` object and its methods.
-The CalcEngine key and/or the `ITabDef` name to use as the default source when the CalcEngine key is not provided in methods that access RBLe Framework results.
-If not provided, the *first* CalcEngine key and its *first* result tab defined in the [`<rbl-config>`](#configuring-calcengines-and-template-files) element in the Kaml View will be used when accessing results.

 <sup>1</sup> The `results` object can be visualized as below (See [RBLe Framework Result Processing in KatApp State](#rble-framework-result-processing-in-katapp-state) to understand how RBLe Framework result managed in KatApp state to ensure proper `reactivity` after each calculation):